catdad/ColorJS/README.md

 convert and calculate colors in JavaScript

 **This library (and doc) is still a work in progress.
-Please bear with me, and feel free to make suggestions.**
+Please bear with me, and feel free to make suggestions.
+As a disclaimer, I may break things for the time being, until the code matures a bit more.
+If you use it, and later choose to update your library, please read the up-to-date doc.**

 Check out the live demo [here](http://catdad.github.io/ColorJS).